yearn/yearn-devdocs/README.md

 ## Contribute

-### Documentation structure
+### Documentation Structure

-We have 2 types of documentation: versioned docs and non-versioned docs:
+We have 2 types of documentation: versioned documentation and non-versioned documentation:

-- Versioned documentation is automatically generated from other repo's code.
+- Versioned documentation is automatically generated from another repositories's code.
-- Non-versioned documentation is generated from markdown or HTML files, and edited manually.
+- Non-versioned documentation is generated from markdown or HTML files and edited manually.

 For detailed information on the contributing workflow, please see the [Contributing doc](CONTRIBUTING.md).

-#### Not versioned doc
+#### Non-versioned Documentation

 In the `docs` folder: